Fabric Business Cost Tracking: Complete Textile Inventory Management Guide 2025

 Why Fabric Cost Tracking is Critical for Textile Businesses

-Fabric represents 60-70% of total product costs in most textile businesses, yet many makers treat it as a simple "cost per yard" calculation.
+Fabric represents 60-70% of total product costs in most textile businesses, yet many makers treat it as a simple 'cost per yard' calculation.
 This oversimplification leads to devastating profit margin erosion, especially when fabric waste, remnants, and yield variations aren't properly accounted for.

 The most successful fabric-based businesses treat material tracking like a science, monitoring everything from initial purchase costs through final product delivery.
 They understand that accurate fabric costing is the foundation of sustainable profitability.